-PHY 557, Spring 2021 Syllabus This class will meet Tuesday and Thursday from 8:00am to 9:20am.
-The class will be held online on Zoom.
-The Zoom sessions will be accessible through the Zoom links on blackboard.
-Assignments will be submitted to Prof. Wilking and Prof. Piacquadio via e-mail.
+PHY 557, Spring 2022 Syllabus This class will meet Tuesday and Thursday from 8:00am to 9:20am.
+The class will be held in person in Room D-122 (Level D of Graduate Physics Building, HEP Seminar Room).
+As plan B, in case meeting in person will not be possible, the Zoom sessions will be accessible through the Zoom links on blackboard.
+Assignments will be submitted to Prof. Piacquadio via e-mail.
 The final project talks may be scheduled to be in person, this will be communicated in due time.
-Course Zoom Link Please login to blackboard to get the Zoom link.
-In Zoom you need to be logged into your Stony Brook account in order to connect to the meeting.
-There is also a mobile phone app that can be used to connect to class.
-Please contact Prof. Wilking and Prof. Piacquadio if you have any difficulties setting up zoom.
-Instructors The PHY 557 instructors are - Prof. Michael Wilking, Physics D-106, 631-632-8087, Michael.Wilking_at_stonybrook.edu - Prof. Giacinto Piacquadio, Physics D-143, 650-669-7296, Giacinto.Piacquadio_at_stonybrook.edu For the actual email addresses substitute @ for (at).
-The best way to reach your instructors is by email; put PHY557 somewhere in the subject line of your message.
+Instructor Prof. Giacinto Piacquadio, Physics D-143, 650-669-7296, Giacinto.Piacquadio_at_stonybrook.edu For the actual email addresses substitute @ for (at).
+The best way to reach your instructors is by email; please put "[PHY557]" in the subject line of your message to ensure it is given proper priority.
 Blackboard Most of the course administration will be done via Blackboard.
-Please make sure that you have access to your Stony Brook Blackboard account, that this course is listed there (in 1st week of classes for sure), and that the email address listed in your Blackboard account is one that you monitor Office Hours We will use a doodle poll to select office hours for the course instructors.
-Office hours are held in the office listed at the top of the syllabus or per Zoom.
+Please make sure that you have access to your Stony Brook Blackboard account, that this course is listed there (in 1st week of classes for sure), and that the email address listed in your Blackboard account is one that you monitor.
+Office Hours I will use a doodle poll to select office hours for the course instructors.
+Office hours are held in D-143 or per Zoom.
 Office hours will be held beginning the 2^{nd} week of class.
 Course content This course gives a lightweight introduction to the theory describing the interaction of elementary particles, and gives an overview of some of the past, present and future experiments that have been devised to test such theory in its many different aspects.
-In terms of theory, a basic introduction to special relativity applied to particle collisions and to practical concepts of quantum field theory applied to quantum electrodynamics will follow the treatment of Textbook reference [2], while the introduction of QCD (quantum cromo-dynamics), weak interactions, CP violation, and of the Higgs field will follow Textbook reference [1].
-In terms of experiments, emphasis will be posed on past, present and future experiments testing neutrino oscillations, CP violations both in the quark and in the neutrino sector, precision tests of electroweak interactions and measurements of the Higgs boson (the latter partially following Textbook reference [3]).
+In terms of theory, a basic introduction to special relativity applied to particle collisions and to practical concepts of quantum field theory applied to quantum electrodynamics will be given, followed by an introduction to QCD (quantum cromo-dynamics), weak interactions, CP violation, and to the physics of the Higgs field.
+In terms of experiments, emphasis will be posed on past, present and future experiments testing neutrino oscillations, CP violations both in the quark and in the neutrino sector, precision tests of electroweak interactions and measurements of the Higgs boson (the latter partially following Textbook reference [7]).
 For a more in depth/mathematically more rigorous introduction to Quantum Field Theory applied to particle physics, other graduate courses are suggested, such as PHY612.
 Textbook There is no required textbook, and lecture notes will be put online after the end of each lecture.
-However some of the material will be drawn from: - [1] M. Thomson, Modern Particle Physics, Cambridge University Press 2013 - [2] P. Pal, An Introductory Course of Particle Physics, CRC Press 2015 - [3] A. Nisati, V. Sharma, et al., The Discovery of the Higgs Boson, World Scientific 2016 Course Evaluation Your final grade will be based on the following.
+However some of the material will be drawn from: [1] M. Thomson, Modern Particle Physics, Cambridge University Press 2013 [2] P. Pal, An Introductory Course of Particle Physics, CRC Press 2015 [3] F. Halzen and A. Martin, Quark and Leptons.
+Wiley 1984 [4] D. Griffiths, Introduction to Elementary Particles, Wiley 1987 [5] D. Perkins, Introduction to High Energy Physics, Addison Wesley, 2000 [6] M. Peskin and D. Schroeder, An Introduction To Quantum Field Theory.
+Frontiers in Physics 1995 [7] A. Nisati, V. Sharma, et al., The Discovery of the Higgs Boson, World Scientific 2016 Course Evaluation Your final grade will be based on the following.